exploratortech/Template-RoR-React-Typescript/README.md

 - ESlint is setup for this repo for JavaScript.
 Configurable with `.eslint` file.
 - RuboCop (with [Shopify's styling guide](https://ruby-style-guide.shopify.dev/)) is setup for this repo for Ruby.
 Configurable with `.rubocop.yml` file.

+## Deployment

+Since we are using Rails 6, which support multi environment credentials.
+We can following the guide below to setup them up by environment.

+- Generate credentials for staging environment with `EDITOR=nano rails credentials:edit --environment staging`
+- Generate credentials for production environment with `EDITOR=nano rails credentials:edit --environment production`
+- Commit the `config/credentials/<environment>.yml.env` file to Git
+- Setup environment variables on deployment server with the `config/credentials/<environment>.key` `RAILS_PRODUCTION_KEY` or `RAILS_STAGING_KEY`

 ## References: